 Close tap when the pressure reaches 1 bar

 When you reach the 1 bar of pressure you will need to fully close the second tap and then fully close the second tap.
 Please note that if your boiler pressure is between 1 to 1.5 bar then all is fine.
-If you see a pressure in excess of 2.5 bar then you will need to contact one of our local heating engineers for an emergency visit by calling 020 8997 0614.
+If you see a pressure in excess of 2.5 bar then you will need to contact one of our local heating engineers.